Back to Blog

-That was not the purpose for my wife and I. Our purpose was to have more freedom over our time and to be able to choose the projects we work on.
-So this year we achieved our FI number and we are no free to make all sorts of bold choices such as going to LA to write a movie.
+That was not the purpose for my wife and me.
+Our purpose was to have more freedom over our time and to be able to choose the projects we work on.
+So this year we achieved our FI number and we are now free to make all sorts of bold choices, such as going to LA to write a movie.

 We have been working hard on our personal finances for some years and my business has helped me to achieve that goal.

-This got me to thinking what if you applied these principles to my business as well as my personal life?
-What if I took X% of my profits each year and invested them in Vanguard Index Funds could we build up enough of a pot in PopUp Business School where we wouldn't have to reply or continual sales to pay the wages and we could truly work as a team on the mission to democratise entrepreneurship?
+This got me to thinking: what if I applied these principles to my business as well as my personal life?
+What if I took X% of my profits each year and invested them in Vanguard Index Funds?
+Could we build up enough of a pot in Rebel Business School where we wouldn't have to rely on continual sales to pay the wages, and we could truly work as a team on the mission to democratise entrepreneurship?

 The FI of Business

-I we took $50k each year and invested into Vanguard stocks and shares, over the next 14 years we would build up a pot or $1m within the business that would create a $40,000 income for the business.
-Enough for 1 member of staff.
+If we took $50k each year and invested into Vanguard stocks and shares, over the next 14 years we would build up a pot of $1m within the business that would create a $40,000 income for the business.
+Enough for one member of staff.

-What if we managed to create a $10M pot over the next few years?
-That would generate $400,000 a year at the 4% rule and pay for all of our current team to be able to work forever without ever selling anything again.
+What if we managed to create a $10m pot over the next few years?
+That would generate $400,000 a year following the 4% rule and pay for all of our current team to be able to work forever without ever selling anything again.
 We could GIVE it all away for free.

 Now this idea gets me EXCITED!

 I don't see any reason why you couldn't take any business and get it to FI.
 It is just simple maths.
 Take some of the profits each year, start to invest and build up a pot that forever creates a revenue for the business!
 But what are the pros and cons?